[Case Study Off Road México]

 Results

-During the first three months, we measured that the average time on page was 52 seconds, the average scroll depth reached 45.45%, and users mainly clicked on the Facilities and Services sections.
+In the first three months, we measured that the average time spent on the page was 52 seconds, the average scroll depth reached 45.45%, and users mainly clicked on the facilities and services section.
+This gave us a baseline understanding of the value proposition and where the user is going.

 🕒